matthew-robertson/Useful_things/I Learned Something Today/Engineering.md

 1. Some fans provide the kick to start their induction motors using a [Shaded-pole motor](https://en.wikipedia.org/wiki/Shaded-pole_motor),  which is a passive component.
 1. Fan knobs generally have the high setting next to off to guarantee that they'll start up.
 If they started directly on low, there's a chance that the shaded-pole motor wouldn't be able to provide enough torque to start the induction motor, and it would stall out.
 This is mostly unneeded tradition though.
 [Technology Connections video about it](https://www.youtube.com/watch?v=hQ3GW7lVBWY).
 1. [Anti-Backlash](https://youtu.be/9JnP9qNtnIQ?t=531) is a specific aspect of (toothed) gear design, which is surprisingly deep as a subject.
 Backlash is caused by deadspace between teeth, where things can chatter around a bit.
 One way they accomplish this is by kind of springloading one face of each tooth, so they can expand/contract to fit the valley appropriately.
 The nano stuff used by watchmakers is wild.
+1. Michelin (Yes, the tire+restaurant review company) once made a car.
+Called the [Michelin PLR](https://en.wikipedia.org/wiki/Michelin_PLR), it was designed to test big-rig tires without risking the nightmare that would be a big-rig blowing a tire at speed.
+It had a second engine specifically to power the test tire.
+It had lead installed in it so that it weighed 9.5 metric tons.

 ## Logic/Circuits
 1. In situations where computers/relays can't be used, [air logic](https://en.wikipedia.org/wiki/Pneumatics#Pneumatic_logic) is a cool way to control machines.
 They avoid the risk of explosions igniting controls, or moisture causing shorts.